-I shoot many kinds of subjects; but I'm here on Model Mayhem, obviously, because I'm interested in photographing women, and MM is, ostensibly, a good place to make contact with women who actually want to make photographs, not merely women who have posted a few photos of themselves and now do absolutely nothing by way of modeling, but like to think of themselves as models with their outdated sites.
+I shoot many kinds of subjects; but I'm here on Model Mayhem, obviously, because I'm interested in photographing women, my favorite subject, and MM is, ostensibly, a good place to make contact with women who actually want to make photographs, not merely females who have posted a few photos of themselves and now do absolutely nothing by way of modeling, but like to think of themselves as models with their outdated sites.
 (And, yes, there's too much of that on Model Mayhem.)

 Do I photograph models who do not work nude?
 Of course.
 Do I photograph models who do work nude?
 Of course.
 (In other words, I'm not any different from most of the photographers on this site, no matter how much their MM portfolios look like a collection of "senior portraits" or something bland enough to be in an ad for a grocery store chain.)
 So...what do I mean by "nude"?